RobotGarden/openscad-intro/README.md

 * `import` and `use`
 * Don't abut objects at edges.
 (Same problem as holes that abut at a face or edge.)
 * Accuracy of circular objects: inscribed polygons
-* Must use "convexity" when using linear_extrude and other operators
+* Must use &ldquo;convexity&rdquo; when using linear_extrude and other operators